nathanrsfba/creeping-dark/README.md

 file, which is used to build the pack file in the form of a CurseForge pack.

 As of version 1.6.1.1, the pack can now be "built" from the repository using the included `mkpkg.py` tool in the `tools` directory.
-The command to build it will look something like this:
+It can be built using the following command:

 ```
-tools/mkpkg.py -M [version] mods config resources scripts structures
+tools/mkpkg.py -M
 ```

 This should still be considered experimental and untested.